Service Animal Policy

 The ADA and the University of Nevada, Reno policy allow service animals accompanying persons with disabilities to be on the University of Nevada, Reno campus.
 A service animal must be permitted to accompany a person with a disability everywhere on campus.

-This policy differentiates "service animals" from "pets," describes types of service dogs, denotes campus locations that are off-limits to service animals, and sets behavioral guidelines for services animals.
+This policy differentiates "service animals" from "emotional support animals" and "pets," describes types of service dogs, denotes campus locations that are off-limits to service animals, and sets behavioral guidelines for services animals.

 Service Animal Terminology

 Partner/Handler: A person with a service or therapy animal.
 A person with a disability is called a partner; a person with a disability is called a handler.

 Pet: A domestic animal kept for pleasure or companionship.
 Pets are not permitted in university facilities, except the veterinary clinic.

 Service Animal: Any animal individually trained to do work or perform tasks for the benefit of a person with a disability.
 If there is a question about whether an animal is a service animal, contact the Disability Resource Center.